Genshii8/format-mp3-artist-tags/README.md

 Music apps will often list the same artist as a seperate artist if a particular track has multiple artists.
 For example, say you have a track by `Artist 1` and another track by `Artist 1 & Artist 2`.
 If you wanted to look at all the tracks by `Artist 1`, the track by `Artist 1 & Artist 2` wouldn't show up and would be under its own artist entry.

-This app fixes that by changing the artist tag to a list of artists seperated by semicolons. e.g. `Artist 1; Artist 2`.
+This app fixes that by changing the artist tag to a list of artists seperated by forward slashes. e.g. `Artist 1/Artist 2`.

 ## Installation